The feelings experienced at such a difficult time can change from day to day, week by week, and month by month.

 Keeping to a routine – When someone important to you has died you can feel as if you’ve lost all control over your life.
 Having a simple daily routine will give you some of this control back and make you feel safer and calmer at a time when you need stability.
 As part of this it’s a good idea to make arrangements to see somebody else at least once a week, as this will help to ground you.

 Sleep – Grieving will make you very tired as it uses up a huge amount of your emotional energy.
 Just at the time when we need sleep the most, sometimes our bodies will not let us.
 If you do start to have problems sleeping it’s important to let your GP know.
 They might prescribe you a short course of sleeping tablets, just to help you get back to a normal sleeping pattern.

 Eat well – It’s hard to find the enthusiasm to cook when you’re feeling low.
 It’s very important to try to eat a healthy, well-balanced diet in order to maintain your strength.
-You may want to have a look at our Healthy Living Guides.

 Avoid alcohol – Don’t be tempted to turn to alcohol as a way of numbing the pain.
 This will not help in the long run and could become a health issue in the future.